Sa Tu Dirgha Kala Nairantarya Satkarasevito Drdhabhmih

 Yoga, and particularly steadiness of mind here, is no exception to this requirement.
-Yoga (all Eight, or other, steps on your path combined in a way that works perfectly for you) requires practicing each day and for a long period of time (more than just for a day or periodically), to develop you both physically and mentally.
+Yoga (all Eight, or other, steps on your path combined in a way that works perfectly for you) requires practicing each day and for a long period of time (more than just for a day or two periodically), to develop/condition you both physically and mentally.

 Both your body and your mind require training and practice in order to integrate knowledge and experience, which will then support you to skillfully implement what you know/learn masterfully in your life for intended results–here, again, we specifically refer to mental steadiness that will support you to attain higher knowledge/understanding and more liberated states of being/awareness.
 And only time will provide you with the necessary “training space” for this experience/mastery to be attained.

-It is therefore essential that you practice your Yoga every day diligently and earnestly.
 Remain a neutral, unattached, observer and simply show up to be your best, do your best, to breathe, to stretch, to purify your mind, to train your mind to be single-focused, and to empty yourself from chitta vrittis/mental distortions.
 This alone will get you closer to reaching Samadhi with every bit of energy that you devote to your practice each day.
 And getting to Samadhi is then your solid stepping stone for full Liberation when you have mastered all of the previous limbs before it.

-And the best way to ensure that you are practicing at all times, continuously, without pause, and in all earnestness, for a long enough period of time for your practice to “stick,” is to integrate your Yoga into your life and work, as it already exists at first (no need to run off to join the monetary), while also simultaneously developing a suitable lifestyle around your practice.
+The best way to ensure that you are practicing at all times, continuously, without pause, and in all earnestness, for a long enough period of time for your practice to “stick,” is to integrate Yoga practice into your life and work, as it already exists at first (no need to run off to join the monetary), while also simultaneously developing a suitable “updated” lifestyle around your practice.
 Practice all aspects of your path while interacting with others and while simply living your life; integrate work on your Yamas, Niyamas, Asanas, Pranayamas, Pratyaharas, Dharanas, and even your Dhyanas into your life so that they are just a part of your moment to moment experience by remaining mindful and acting in accordance with this mindfulness at all times.